CRC-KEMRI-Kericho/Result-Reports_sharing/Consensus_Building/Consensus_Building/UMI_correction.md

 # UMI CORRECTION

-The following example UMI families will be used throughout the correction process.
+Example of UMI families that we shall use throughout the correction process.

 | UMI | Read count |
 |---|---:|